* Stocks set for fifth straight session of gains

 * Netflix leads gains on S&P 500

-Dec 17 (Reuters) - U.S. stocks hovered around record levels on Tuesday after a four-day rally, as investor confidence in the U.S. economy was reinforced with upbeat manufacturing and housing data.
+Dec 17 (Reuters) - U.S. stocks were near record levels on Tuesday, following four straight sessions of gains, as investor confidence in the U.S. economy was reinforced following upbeat housing and manufacturing data.

-The S&P 500 was set to build on its 27% gain this year, driven mainly by expectations of a U.S.-China trade deal, a dovish Federal Reserve and upbeat economic indicators.
+The S&P 500 touched a record high for the fourth straight session and was set to build on its 27% gain this year, which was driven by expectations of a U.S.-China trade deal, a dovish Federal Reserve and upbeat economic indicators.

-Data from the Federal Reserve showed manufacturing output rose more than expected in November, as the end of a strike at General Motors plants boosted auto production.
+Data from the Fed showed manufacturing output rose more than expected in November, as General Motors’ workers ending a strike boosted automobile production.

 “The path to least resistance seems to be up right now.
 Some of that predicated on data and (trade) tensions being less bad and that’s helpful to the market.”

-Netflix Inc rose 3.3% after the streaming service provider said its growth overseas is accelerating on the back of its Asia-Pacific business.
+Netflix Inc rose 3.5% and was the biggest gainer on the S&P 500 after the streaming service provider said its growth overseas was accelerating, on the back of its Asia-Pacific business.

 Shares of Boeing Co, which said it would suspend production of its 737 MAX jet, reversed course after early losses.